vannguyengd/gooddata-ui/docs/15_props__drillable_item.md

     The helper builds a predicate function that matches any measure or attribute in a visualization to the provided identifier.
 * `composedFromUri("<measure-or-attribute-uri>")`

-    The helper builds a predicate function that matches any [arithmetic measure](20_misc__arithmetic_measure.md) in a visualization contaning measures to the provided URI in its tree of measures that the arithmetic measure is built from.
+    The helper builds a predicate function that matches any [arithmetic measure](20_misc__arithmetic_measure.md) in a visualization containing measures to the provided URI in its tree of measures that the arithmetic measure is built from.
 * `composedFromIdentifier("<measure-or-attribute-identifier>")`

-    The helper builds a predicate function that matches any [arithmetic measure](20_misc__arithmetic_measure.md) in a visualization contaning measures to the provided identifier in its tree of measures that the arithmetic measure is built from.
+    The helper builds a predicate function that matches any [arithmetic measure](20_misc__arithmetic_measure.md) in a visualization containing measures to the provided identifier in its tree of measures that the arithmetic measure is built from.

 ## Set up drilling